dd32/td-gh-ex/README.txt

 #####################################################################

-4. Reload you blog homepage and see if the theme is active.
+4. Reload your blog homepage and see if the theme is active.
 If not, repeat the steps above or post at http://forum.bytesforall.com/

 If it looks broken, it may be a matter of setting the theme options.